-Note: Figure 21 shows the SmartDesign Canvas with the Grid turned on.
+The following figure shows the SmartDesign Canvas with the Grid turned on.
 By default, the grid is turned off.

-Figure 21 • SmartDesign Canvas with Grid Turned On
+Figure 4-2.
+SmartDesign Canvas with Grid Turned On

-5.2 Configure/Instantiate Components
+4.2 Configure/Instantiate Components

-5.2.1 Configure
+4.2.1 Configure

 This step is required for IP cores such as Clock Conditioning Circuitry (CCC), DDR3/4 Memory Controllers, SRAMs, AMBA Bus Interface cores, and Transceiver Interface cores.
 These cores are available in the Catalog of the Design Explorer.
-If the core name appears in italics, double-click the core to download the core from the Microsemi IP Core Repository to your hard disk (the vault) first.
+If the core name appears in italics, double-click the core to download the core from the Microchip IP Core Repository to your hard disk (the vault) first.
 Double-click the core in the catalog to open the Core's Configurator to configure the core.
-Refer to the respective core's Configuration User Guide for details.
+For details, refer to the respective configuration user guides.

-5.2.2 Instantiate
+4.2.2 Instantiate